R-process beta-decay neutrino flux from binary neutron star mergers and collapsars: Diffuse neutrino background

-Given the above $R(z)$, we then sum both the $\bar\nu_e$ emitted from the Model BNSM-dyn.~B and the Model BNSM-disk with $Y_{e,c}=0.25$ and that from the collapsar disk outflow also with $Y_{e,c}=0.25$ as the source spectrum $dN_{\bar\nu_e}(E_{\bar\nu_e})/dE_{\bar\nu_e}$ for all BNSMs and collapsars, respectively\footnote{Here we integrate the previously computed $dN_{\bar\nu_e}/( dE_{\bar\nu_e} dt)$ over a time period of 50~s and 140~s, for BNSM and collapsar outflows, respectively.
+Given the above $R(z)$, we then sum both the $\bar\nu_e$ emitted from the model BNSM-dyn.~A and the model BNSM-disk with $Y_{e,c}=0.25$ as the source spectrum $dN_{\bar\nu_e}(E_{\bar\nu_e})/dE_{\bar\nu_e}$ for all BNSMs\footnote{Here we integrate the previously computed $dN_{\bar\nu_e}/( dE_{\bar\nu_e} dt)$ over a time period of 50~s and 140~s, for BNSM and collapsar outflows, respectively.
 We checked that the chosen durations are long enough to contain most of $\bar\nu_e$ emitted in both cases.}.
+For collapsars, we take the collapsar disk outflow result discussed earlier also with $Y_{e,c}=0.25$.
 Fig.~\ref{fig:diffuse_flux} shows the derived D$r$NB from both BNSMs and collapsars.
-For comparison, we also show the DSNB flux computed by following Ref.~\cite{Horiuchi:2008jz} with an assumed $\bar\nu_e$ source spectrum characterized by an effective temperature parameter $T_{\nu_e}=5$~MeV~\cite{Beacom:2010kk}.
+For comparison, we also show the DSNB flux computed by following Ref.~\cite{Horiuchi:2008jz} with an assumed $\bar\nu_e$ source spectrum characterized by an effective temperature parameter $T_{\nu_e}=5$~MeV~\cite{Beacom:2010kk}, as well as the diffuse thermal $\bar\nu_e$ flux from BNSMs computed in Appendix~\ref{appendix:thermal_neutrino}.
 Clearly, the D$r$NB flux from BNSMs is roughly 4 to 5 orders of magnitude smaller than that of DSNB, which is due to both the lower source rate and the smaller amount of emitted $\bar\nu_e$ per event.
-However, the contribution from collapsars can possibly be as large as only a factor of 3 to 10 smaller than that of DSNB for $E_{\bar\nu_e} \lesssim 1$~MeV, given the assumption that every collapsar event ejects $1$~$M_\odot$ of $r$-process material and a high cosmic collapsar rate of 100 times larger than the LGRB rate.
-Although they do not contribute significantly as background for the detection of DSNB at the energy range of $5-10$~MeV of present interest, their contribution to the low energy end may not be neglected if future detection of those low energy diffuse neutrino background becomes possible\footnote{Notice that here the presented D$r$NB only take into account the contrition purely from the decay of $r$-process nuclei without including those from the thermal neutrinos, examined in Ref.~\cite{Schilbach:2018bsg}.}.
+Comparing to the diffuse thermal neutrinos from the same source, the D$r$NB flux is also roughy one order of magnitude smaller.
+For the D$r$NB from collapsars, their flux may be as large as that of BNSM thermal neutrinos, but are still 2 to 3 orders of magnitude smaller than the DSNB within the considered energy range\footnote{Note that here we do not consider the thermal component from collapsars for the diffuse flux.
+However, it is very likely that this component also dominates the $r$-process one from collapsars, but still smaller than the DSNB; see e.g., the C0(GRB1) curve in Fig.~5 of Ref.~\cite{Schilbach:2018bsg}.}.
+Thus, we conclude that the detection of D$r$NB is unlikely and the presence of them will hardly affect the upcoming detection of DSNB.